torvalds/linux/Documentation/admin-guide/mm/zswap.rst

 zbud pages).
 The zsmalloc type zpool has a more complex compressed page storage method, and it can achieve greater storage densities.

-When a swap page is passed from frontswap to zswap, zswap maintains a mapping of the swap entry, a combination of the swap type and swap offset, to the zpool handle that references that compressed swap page.
+When a swap page is passed from swapout to zswap, zswap maintains a mapping of the swap entry, a combination of the swap type and swap offset, to the zpool handle that references that compressed swap page.
 This mapping is achieved with a red-black tree per swap type.
 The swap offset is the search key for the tree nodes.

-During a page fault on a PTE that is a swap entry, frontswap calls the zswap load function to decompress the page into the page allocated by the page fault handler.
+During a page fault on a PTE that is a swap entry, the swapin code calls the zswap load function to decompress the page into the page allocated by the page fault handler.

-Once there are no PTEs referencing a swap page stored in zswap (i.e. the count in the swap_map goes to 0) the swap code calls the zswap invalidate function, via frontswap, to free the compressed entry.
+Once there are no PTEs referencing a swap page stored in zswap (i.e. the count in the swap_map goes to 0) the swap code calls the zswap invalidate function to free the compressed entry.

 Zswap seeks to be simple in its policies.
 Sysfs attributes allow for one user controlled policy: